W.W. and the Dixie Dancekings

-W.W. and the Dixie Dancekings is a 1975 American comedy film directed by John G. Avildsen, starring Burt Reynolds, and written by Thomas Rickman.
+W.W. and the Dixie Dancekings is a 1975 American crime comedy film directed by John G. Avildsen, starring Burt Reynolds, and written by Thomas Rickman.
 The 20th Century Fox film features the acting debut of Jerry Reed.

 Plot

 In 1957, W.W.
 Bright is an easygoing crook who robs only Southland Oil System (SOS) gas stations.
 He meets the Dixie Dancekings, a country music band, while fleeing from a policeman.
 Dixie, their singer, gives him an alibi.
 He claims to be in the music business, and ends up promoting the group.
 Wayne, the band's leader, does not trust him, but the others all have faith in him.

 The SOS chairman sends for Bible-thumping ex-lawman Deacon John Wesley Gore to catch W.W.
 Meanwhile, W.W. and the newly outfitted band go to see Country Bull Jenkins, a highly successful singer-songwriter.
 He is willing to write them a song for $1,000.

 W.W. talks the Dancekings into a bank robbery (SOS has just expanded into the banking business) that does not work out quite as planned.
 When Gore broadcasts the description of the getaway car on a radio revival show, W.W. burns up his rare, distinctive car.

 W.W. is ready to separate from the Dancekings to shield them, but then he hears them rehearsing Wayne's new song.
 He persuades Country Bull to listen to it; the man is so impressed, he puts them on the Grand Ole Opry radio show.
 There, Gore catches W.W., using an exact replica of his burnt car as bait.
-Gore makes him drive to the police station, but just as they arrive, Gore realizes it is now Sunday, so rather than violate the Sabbath, he lets him go (with the car).
+Gore makes him drive to the police station, but just as they arrive, Gore realizes it is now Sunday, so rather than violate the Sabbath, he lets W.W. go (with the car).
+W.W. salutes Gore as the finest Lawman he has ever known.